FlickerSoul/SDP-CW2-TDD-Analysis/README.md

 The repo data should be cloned locally with [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-The git repositories located under `test_submodules` are used for testing and are not real data source for generating the final results.
+The git repositories located under `test_submodules` are used for analysis.

-The git repositories located under `production_submodules` are used in statistical analysis and generating final results.

 ### Rationale For Using Submodules